A rock solid rider, Arielle Gold had another year full of high-profile podiums.

 Gold came back strong in 2015 with a podium finish at almost every contest she entered.
-Her 2016 season was equally as strong; in addition to winnning the Laax Open she doubled up on X Games medals, earning silver in Aspen and bronze in Oslo.
+Her 2016 season was equally as solid; in addition to winnning the LAAX Open, she doubled up on X Games medals, earning silver in Aspen and bronze in Oslo.

 OFF THE SNOW

 2nd, HP, Aspen, CO, 2016